sanaagarwal/Comp250_A2_Tester/README.md

   3. locateJoker()      // edge case if the deck is empty
   4. locateJoker()      // edge case if there is no joker in the deck
   5. generateNextKeystreamValue()

+  ## How to use:
+  You can either download the file and add it in your main package, or copy the code and create your own class.
+If you create your own class, make sure to rename the class that has the main method in it as well.